Lineup of electric vehicles from budget to luxury with Canadian price comparison overlay

 This segment is where EVAP eligibility gets tricky.
 The cap is $50,000 final transaction value — that includes base price, options, dealer fees, and accessories, but excludes taxes and freight.
 Canadian-made vehicles have no cap.

-The Kia EV6 Light starts at $48,995 — whether it qualifies for EVAP depends on the final transaction value after dealer fees.
+The Kia EV6 LIGHT RWD starts at $48,995 and is on the official EVAP eligible vehicle list — it qualifies for the $5,000 rebate.
 The GT trim at $71,995 does not qualify.
 The 800V architecture means 10-80% charging in 18 minutes at a 350 kW station — the fastest in its class.

 The BYD Seal at approximately $45,000-$50,000 offers 530 km of range and 308 hp with a premium interior.
 However, like all BYD vehicles, it doesn't qualify for EVAP (Chinese manufacturing).